accellera-official/cci/examples/README.txt

 ISSUES:
 ------
 1. General
     a.
-Unimplemented features are marked with 'Warning's.
+Unimplemented features are marked with 'Warning's/TBD.
+2. Link time error reported when the 3 component CCI libraries are built and linked independently.
+Hence the component CCI libs are archived as a single lib -lgs_cci.